adaskos/css-img-to-data-uri/README.md

 #### options.pathAsComment
 Type: `Boolean`

-Set to true to keep the replace uri path in a comment, for reference.
+If set to true the replaced uri path is kept in a comment, for reference.

-If set to true and a missing entry if thrown while reading the local image, the error will be consumed and not thrown.
-The uri will remain intact.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).